 General admission tickets start at $30 per person and include all activities except the pre-party VIP event.
 The VIP tickets start at $75 per person.

-Here is a recap of this year's Save the Waves Film Festival activities.
+20121 schedule will include a full evening of films.
+Visit their website for details on this year's Save the Waves Film Festival activities.

 You can either buy your tickets in advance or at the door.
 Your best bet is to buy them on their website in advance to secure your spot.